doramagnoni/plantcareQuiz/README.md

 Concept: Plant Care Quiz is a milestone portfolio project that showcases my passion for web development and my love for plants.
 This interactive and educational website is designed to engage users in a fun and informative way, offering a range of questions related to plant care.
 Users can test their knowledge, receive instant feedback, and track their scores as they progress.

-Plant Care Quiz is a responsive website build with HTML and CSS and Java Script.
+Plant Care Quiz is a responsive website built with HTML CSS and Java Script.

 ## [View life website in github pages](https://doramagnoni.github.io/plantcareQuiz/)